 Much of financial planning is simply about being organised.
 Get your papers in order, work out what you need, and then take independent professional advice to ensure that you will achieve your financial goals.

-As an experienced Independent Financial Adviser I can be objective about your situation and my role is to guide people to make the most of their finances in the way that best suits their personal situation and requirements.
+As a qualified and experienced Independent Financial Adviser I can be objective about your situation and my role is to guide people to make the most of their finances in the way that best suits their personal situation and requirements.
 Together we can put in place a strategy to deal with your priorities, protect your family, and plan your financial future.

 Do you need a review of your finances?
 Contact me on email@example.com to arrange a no obligation meeting, and the coffee is on me.